DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 });
 ```

-For more information, see [Executing Client Code](../test-api/executing-client-code/index.md).
+For more information, see [Selecting Page Elements](../test-api/selecting-page-elements/index.md).

 ### Assertions